wolandark/wim/README.md

   - Choices!
 It is all about choices <br>

 <h1>Usage</h1>
+- Refer to the release page for easy download.
+Remember to rename the file to .vimrc<br>
 - Place the .vimrc file in your home directory<br>
 - You can rename your already existing .vimrc or move it to another directory. this way; you can always bring it back if you dont like Wim<br>
 - Open Vim from the terminal and get into cmd mode by pressing :<br>